|

 Until 2003, the preservative most commonly used in residential pressure-treated lumber was chromated copper arsenate (CCA), an extremely toxic chemical.
 Remember "Arsenic and Old Lace"?
 How about that old box of rat poison you have lurking in the garage?
 CCA is so toxic that the Environmental Protection Agency, over 20 years ago, imposed strict guidelines regarding the manufacturing practices of companies using CCA.

-Whether these new chemicals will turn out to be less hazardous in the long term is anyone's guess.
+Whether these new chemicals will turn out to be less hazardous in the long term is anyone's guess, but all indications are that they will be.
+Fingers crossed!

 Absolutely not.
 Existing decks pose no danger and, in fact, tearing them out may release more chemical than leaving them in place!
 (See the safety precautions below.)

-Also, the EPA has stated that applying a penetrating oil finish as needed to pressure-treated wood surfaces (that have human contact) can lessen or eliminate human and animal exposure to CCA in existing decks.
+The EPA has stated that applying a penetrating oil finish as needed to pressure-treated wood surfaces (that have human contact) can lessen or eliminate human and animal exposure to CCA in existing decks.
+Studies done to date show a dramatic decrease in the amount of arsenic at the surface of the wood for periods up to two years when compared with unsealed wood.

 What are the safety precautions regarding use of pressure-treated wood?